Two out of three employers believe that return-to-work interviews have cut employee absence rates, so are you doing yours right?

 There are no set rules around when a return to work interview should be conducted, however, the sooner the business establishes if the employee is fit for work the better.
 Therefore best practice would be the day the employee returns to work.

 It’s also important for business to be as consistent as possible to show fair treatment.
-If a line manager follows up with some employees straight away, but leave it days to check in with other, this could be seen as unfair treatment.
+If a line manager follows up with some employees straight away, but leave it days to check in with others, this could be seen as unfair treatment.

 Examples of questions for a return to work interview;